nicfv/Me/docs/blog/index.md

 ## Announcement

 **30 Dec 2023**: This blog has been migrated to [nicfv.com/blog](https://nicfv.com/blog/).
 The old URL will continue to redirect to the new URL for the time being.
+Due to registry limitations, only HTTP is redirected.
 In a few weeks, I will be removing the URL alias, so please use the new URL.

 **27 Dec 2023**: Within the next 1-2 weeks, this website will be migrated to another URL (likely *nicfv.com/blog*) for maintainability.
 When this happens, the old URL (currently *blog.nicfv.com*) will continue to work but will redirect to the new site.
 No other changes are planned at this time.